dolphindb/api-csharp/README.md

 }
 ```

-### 10. Loop BasicTable
+### 7.4 Read and use a database table

-In the C# API, the table data is saved as a BasicTable object.
-Since the BasicTable is a columnar store, all the desultory needs to be read and used by retrieving the columns and retrieving the rows.
+In the C# API, a table is saved as a BasicTable object.
+Since BasicTable is column based, to retrieve rows we need to get the necessary columns first and then get the rows.

-In the example, the parameter BasicTable has 4 columns, which are STRING, INT, TIMESTAMP, DOUBLE, and the column names are cstring, cint, ctimestamp, cdouble.
+In the example below, the BasicTable has 4 columns with data types STRING, INT, TIMESTAMP and DOUBLE.
+The column names are cstring, cint, ctimestamp and cdouble.

 ```
 public void test_loop_basicTable(BasicTable table1)